Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: System Model and Problem Formulation

 and $\mathcal{H}_0$ otherwise.

-We investigate the following questions: \begin{enumerate} \item how the data $\boldsymbol{z}$ is pre-processed at the cluster layer to reduce the expected loss at the FC, \item how intermittent communication with the cloud impacts performance, \item how the estimates of missed detection and false alarm probabilities are impacted by the communication architecture (i.e., the number of clusters and the number of sensors per cluster). \end{enumerate}
+We investigate the following questions: \begin{enumerate} \item how the data $\boldsymbol{z}$ is pre-processed at the cluster layer to reduce the expected loss at the FC, \item how the estimates of missed detection and false alarm probabilities are impacted by the system architecture, i.e., the number of clusters and the number of sensors per cluster, \item how intermittent communication with the cloud impacts the performance at the FC which is captured by its expected loss function. \end{enumerate}